AlessandraMelegatti/AlessandraMelegatti/README.md

 📚 Master - Data Analysis @ <a href="https://www.linkedin.com/school/neuralacademy/?originalSubdomain=it"> Neural Academy </a>
 📚 Master's degree - Banking and Finance - <a href="https://www.univr.it/en/home"> University of Verona</a>
-📚 Bachelor's degree - Business Administra tion and Management- <a href="https://www.univr.it/en/home"> University of Verona</a>
+📚 Bachelor's degree - Business Administration and Management- <a href="https://www.univr.it/en/home"> University of Verona</a>